 When any informant informs the police about any crime that has occurred, the police, after analysing the case is a cognizable one, registers the FIR and proceeds for investigation, arrests etc. After the investigation is over, the police submit a report to the court called a charge sheet, which forms the basis for the criminal trial.

-Now that you understand the definition, let us learn more about FIR and charge sheet under the Criminal Procedure Code, 1973.
+Now that you understand the definition, let us learn more about FIR and the charge sheet under the Criminal Procedure Code, 1973.

-FIR under CrPC
+FIR Under CrPC

 According to Section 154 of CrPC, FIR stands for First Information Report given orally or in writing to a police officer.
 If given orally, then it must be brought down to writing by the officer in charge of the police station.
-It must be signed by the informant, and a copy of FIR must be served to the same free of cost.
+It must be signed by the informant, and a copy of the FIR must be served to the same free of cost.

 FIR in Cognizable Offences